 This gave her a chance to see how easily the toad could blend into its surroundings & camouflage itself, & gave us a chance to discuss why this was necessary for frogs, toads & other animals.

 After five minutes or so we let our little toad hop free again, & soon it was back in the cool shade of the long grass where it had sprung from.

 If you're interested in attracting toads or frogs into your outdoor space but don't have a pond, here are a few simple ideas to try:

-* Leave a small area (or areas) of your lawn uncut in shady cool spot in your garden.
+* Leave some of your lawn uncut in a shady area in your garden.

-* Build a pile of logs, branches, pebbles etc in a corner of your garden to create a shady spot
+* Build a pile of logs, branches, pebbles etc in a corner of your garden to create a cool sheltered spot.

-* Grow a selection of plants in your garden that will provide plenty of shade & moisture at ground level.
+* Grow a selection of plants that will provide plenty of shade & moisture at ground level.

-* Create a small shallow ditch which can hold water or collect rainwater throughout the year.
+* Create a small shallow ditch that can hold water or collect rainwater throughout the year.

-* Make sure there is a gap somewhere around your garden where toads or frogs can move to & from other gardens nearby.
+* Make sure there is a gap somewhere around your garden for toads & frogs to move to other gardens nearby.